 The state called Panem consists of the Capitol where the elite lives, and twelve districts.
 To maintain peace among the districts and the Capitol, the Capitol annually organizes the Hunger Games, a gladiator-style event broadcasted on TV.
-One boy and one girl from each district are chosen as tributes to fight one another to the death.
+One boy and one girl from each district are chosen as tributes to fight one another to the death.49

 The trilogy is a noetic dystopia based on terror, the elite keeps the established system through terror and ideological propaganda though medial manipulation.
 Citizens can think freely, however, it is impossible to make an independent decision as their opportunities are limited since they cannot change their social status, they live almost on the poverty level and the way the Capitol would treat their relatives if they revolted.
 The system can be understood as a metaphor of the selfishness of the current capitalistic society in which in order to survive one cannot think about the consequences his actions might cause to the others.
 This dystopian reality is full of illogicality, however, its inhabitants do not have time to figure it out since they spend most of their time fighting for survival or they are bombarded by propagandistic entertainment to prevent criticism of the system.
-It can be said that if they manage to survive, they are sentenced to overworking or entertaining themselves to death.
+It can be said that if they manage to survive, they are sentenced to overworking or entertaining themselves to death.50

 Katniss' subversive power relies on her ability to manipulate and perform her identity to her benefit.
 She is a natural survivor and quickly learns how to manipulate the Games Arena and even Panem, she starts playing the game right from the moment she volunteers as a tribute to save her sister.
-She learns how to mislead viewers in order to gain support, she knows that she must not show her weakness and that her knowledge can be used to deepen
+She learns how to mislead viewers in order to gain support, she knows that she must not show her weakness and that her knowledge can be used to deepen her subversive power and ability.
+She claims her own power by asserting a full control over her life and identity, making sure that they will not be destroyed by the regime.51

-&lt;sup>48 CLAEYS, cit.
+48 CLAEYS, cit.
 (2017), p.485.

-&lt;sup>49 FRITZ, Sonya Sawyer.
+49 FRITZ, Sonya Sawyer.
 "Girl Power and Girl Activism I the Fiction of Suzanne Collins, Scott Westerfeld, and Moira Young" In: DAY, Sara K., GREEN-BARTEET, Miranda A., & MONTZ, Amy L. (ed.).
 Female Rebellion in Young Adult Dystopian Fiction.
 Surrey: Ashgate Publishing Limited, 2014. p.22.